paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-809-bureaus-office-of-the-judge-advocate-general.md

 ### Statutory Notes

 #### Prior Provisions
-A prior section 8084 was renumbered [section 9084 of this title](./chapter-908-the-space-force.md#section-9084).
+A prior section 8084 was successively renumbered section 9084, 9068, and 9083 of this title and subsequently repealed.

 #### Amendments
 2019—Subsec. (b)(1).
 Pub.
 L. 116–92 substituted “general officers of the Marine Corps Reserve” for “general officers of the Marine Corps (as defined in section 8001(2))”.